Entry conditions and visas

 If you would like to work in Germany, you will find corresponding information on our page Work permit.

-On 1 March 2020 the new Skilled Immigration Act will enter into force.
-The current regulations for researchers will remain in place, with some relaxations of the rules.
-For mobile researchers, §18 will apply (instead of §20).
-Once the new law enters info force, this website will be updated.
+On 1 March 2020 the new Skilled Immigration Act has entered into force.
+The current regulations for researchers remain in place, with some relaxations of the rules.
+For mobile researchers, § 18d, § 18e and § 18f apply now (instead of §20).
+The operating instructions are provided by the German Federal Ministry of the Interior (in German).

 Residence permits are distinguished as follows:

-Persons who fall under the definition of the researcher (see: Directive (EU) 2016/801 Article 3, No.2) may receive a residence permit according to § 20.
-The residence permit according to §20 is granted in principle for at least 1 year.
+Persons who fall under the definition of the researcher (see: Directive (EU) 2016/801 Article 3, No.2) may receive a residence permit according to § 18d.
+The residence permit according to § 18d is granted in principle for at least 1 year, in case of a mobility program for at least 2 years.

-From now on, state or state-recognized universities or predominantly publicly funded research institutions will no longer have to undergo a recognition procedure.
-These institutions may act as legally recognized research institutions ( § 38a (4a) Residence Act).
+State or state-recognized universities or predominantly publicly funded research institutions will no longer have to undergo a recognition procedure.
+These institutions may act as legally recognized research institutions (§ 38a (4a) Residence Act).
 A list of the recognized research organisations is provided by the BAMF.

-Research institutions that are not predominantly publicly funded may conclude a hosting agreement / contract with researchers in accordance with § 20 (1) sentence 1 no. 1b.
-It is also possible for these institutions to carry out the recognition procedure at the BAMF.
+Research institutions that are not predominantly publicly funded may conclude a hosting agreement / contract with researchers in accordance with § 18d paragraph 1 sentence 2 It is also possible for these institutions to carry out the recognition procedure at the BAMF.

 Research projects can in principle be carried out at any public or private institution.
 The decisive factor is whether the institution conducts research.

-However, research institutions that are not predominantly publicly funded must, however, provide a letter confirming that they will cover the cost of subsistence and possible deportation of the concerned researcher for up to six months after termination of the hosting agreement or contract (section 20 (1) sentence 1 no. 2).
+Research institutions that are not predominantly publicly funded must provide a letter confirming that they will cover the cost of subsistence and possible deportation of the concerned researcher for up to six months after termination of the hosting agreement or contract (§ 18d (1) sentence 1 no. 2).

-When the researcher already holds a residence permit for research purposes issued by another EU Member State within the scope of Directive (EU) 2016/801 and wants to conduct a part of his or her research project in Germany for more than 180 years days and up to a maximum of one year, a residence permit under § 20b Residence Act can be isued.
+When the researcher already holds a residence permit for research purposes issued by another EU Member State within the scope of Directive (EU) 2016/801 and wants to conduct a part of his or her research project in Germany for more than 180 years days and up to a maximum of one year, a residence permit under § 18f Residence Act can be issued.

-The application for the residence permit in accordance with § 20b Residence Act can not only be filed with the local Immigration Office, but also with the BAMF.
-For the granting of a residence permit in accordance with § 20b Residence Act, it is necessary that the researcher concludes a hosting agreement or a corresponding contract with the receiving research institution in Germany.
+The application for the residence permit in accordance with § 18f Residence Act can not only be filed with the local Immigration Office, but also with the BAMF.
+For the granting of a residence permit in accordance with § 18f Residence Act, it is necessary that the researcher concludes a hosting agreement or a corresponding contract with the receiving research institution in Germany.

-For spouses and under-age unmarried children of researchers (§ 20) and long-term mobile researchers (§ 20b), the general rules of family reunification according to §§ 27, 30 and 32 apply, in particular the issue of a residence permit is foreseen.
+For spouses and under-age unmarried children of researchers (§ 18d) and long-term mobile researchers (§ 18f), the general rules of family reunification according to §§ 27, 30 and 32 apply, in particular the issue of a residence permit is foreseen.
 These family members are also allowed to work in Germany.

 However, family members of short-term mobile researchers do not receive a German residence permit - the relevant document is the residence permit of the other Member State (§§ 30 (5), 32 (5)).
 A gainful employment is not allowed for them.